Birthday win for Intrinsic at West Bay Triathlon

 curve

-“After a good block of training through August, which included some running in Italy, swimming in Cornwall and cycling on Exmoor, training has been all about building up to another Ben Nevis Braveheart.
+“Training has been all about building to another Ben Nevis Braveheart and I enjoyed a good block through August.
+This included some runs in Italy, swimming in Cornwall and cycling on Exmoor.
 With just one long ride remaining and one hilly run I’m feeling as ready as I’ll ever be!

 Birthday boy enjoys early lead

-“I had an almost gun to tape lead, taking pole after two of the three lead pack athletes took the wrong line and I was first out of the swim – something that doesn’t happen too often!
-I then led until the last three miles of the bike when someone flew past me, only for me to take the lead back within 200m of transition on the run.
+“I had an almost gun to tape lead, taking pole after two of the three lead pack athletes took the wrong line and I was first out of the swim.
+The latter doesn’t happen too often.
+Someone flew past me in the last three miles of the bike leg so I briefly lost the lead, but re-took it within 200m of the run transition.

-“I ran hard not knowing how close anyone was to me as there was a sprint race on simultaneously.
+“I ran hard not knowing how close anyone was to me as the event included a simultaneous sprint race.
 After some epic climbing on the Jurassic Coast, I descended back into West Bay, cheered on by friends.
-My brother Jon, who looked surprisingly fresh given that he was competing in the sprint race himself ran alongside me for the last 200 metres.
+My brother Jon, himself competing in the sprint event, looked surprisingly fresh as he kept pace alongside me over the final 200 metres.

 TrailX breaks Matt out of comfort zone

-“The following weekend involved a trip to Eastbourne to catch-up with Intrinsic Director Chris Roberts: a quick swim in the dark followed by a well-earned beer and an attempt to get Chris on his MTB the next morning was ideal prep for the Pippingford Off-Road Triathlon.
+“The next weekend took me to Eastbourne to catch-up with Intrinsic Director Chris Roberts.
+A quick swim in the dark followed by a well-earned beer and an attempt to get Chris on his MTB the next morning proved ideal prep for the Pippingford Off-Road Triathlon.

 “Run by an old college friend of mine and my wife Laura’s, I was really looking forward to this race.
 I competed for the first time in 2018 and it finds me truly out of my comfort zone.
 It’s a very laid back atmosphere but the field was pretty strong including ex-pro and multiple World Champion Richard Stannard leading out the swim.